GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Overview

-The GAD-65 Antibodies Test—also known as the GAD Antibodies Test or Glutamic Acid Decarboxylase Antibodies Test—is a blood test used to identify autoantibodies produced against the GAD-65 enzyme.
-The GAD-65 enzyme plays an important role in producing GABA, a major calming (inhibitory) neurotransmitter in the brain, and also supports insulin production within the pancreas.
+The GAD-65 Antibodies Test—also known as the GAD Antibodies Test or Glutamic Acid Decarboxylase Antibodies Test—is a blood test used to detect autoantibodies directed against the GAD-65 enzyme.
+This enzyme has an important role in producing GABA, a major inhibitory (calming) neurotransmitter in the brain, and it is also involved in the normal function of insulin-producing cells in the pancreas.

 Where Is GAD-65 Produced in the Body?